GregWells/3402FinalProject/README.md

   ![Full-size Simulation training curve](images/FullSimTRPO.PNG)

-      * Blue is a 10 hour TRPO learning session with 9300 orders/30 drones/10 warehouses (full simulation)
+      * Blue is an ongoing 20 hour TRPO learning session with 9300 orders/30 drones/10 warehouses (full simulation).
+I anticipate a drastic increase in the reward mean at some point as it is currently still a negative value and this same code base has trained into positive means with smaller datasets.

   * Training was terminated when the mean score per episode was positive and flatlined for a significant period or trended negatively.